About Dr Liz Kirkland

 Working together with you, the aim is to reach a shared understanding of the root causes of your difficulties, and the current context which may be preventing change and maintaining the problems.
 This, alongside gathering information about your strengths and ways forward provides the basis for change and personal growth for you.

 Often this assessment and formulation process is all that is needed to set you off on your own voyage; newly equipped.
 If you need further help then any interventions that are undertaken are based on our shared formulation within your unique social context, family, work and social relationships.
 Of course, perhaps now more than ever before, current cultural context and events must also be taken into account when understanding difficulties.
-My therapeutic approach is integrative, drawing on behavioural, cognitive behavioural, systemic and attachment (development) theory, therapy and practice.
-I have a lifelong interest in philosophy and it's practical applications in alleviating distress and enabling a fulfilling and authentic life; the two main areas to this end are especially Existential Psychotherapy and Mindfulness/awareness and I continue to study and deepen my knowledge in these specific areas.
+My therapeutic approach is integrative, drawing on behavioural therapy, cognitive behavioural therapy, systemic/relationship therapy and acceptance and commitment therapy and practice.
+I have a lifelong interest in philosophy and its practical applications in alleviating distress and enabling a fulfilling and authentic life; the two main areas to this end are especially Existential Psychotherapy and Mindfulness/awareness and I continue to study and deepen my knowledge in these specific areas.

 If on-going work/sessions are required then this can be with me, or I can advise on the most relevant service during the Consultation and Advice/Formulation stage.